Optimal localization for the Einstein constraints: The localized seed-to-solution projection

 \bei

-\item The extrinsic curvature $\seedh$ is expected to decay faster than the metric itself (as in the Schwarzschild solution which has a vanishing $\seedh$), so the pair of exponents $(p_G,p_G+1)$ in~\eqref{equa-near-refe} and $(p_A+2,p_A+2)$ in~\eqref{equa-nearEins} are natural, in view also of the fact that $\Hcal$ and $\Mcal$ are second-order and first-order operators, respectively.
+\item The extrinsic curvature $\seedh$ is expected to decay faster than the metric itself (as in the Kerr solution), so the pair of exponents $(p_G,p_G+1)$ in~\eqref{equa-near-refe} and $(p_A+2,p_A+2)$ in~\eqref{equa-nearEins} are natural, in view of the fact that $\Hcal$ and $\Mcal$ are second and first-order operators, respectively.

-\item Within the complement domain ${}^{\complement} \Omega$, the data set $(\seedg, \seedh)$ coincides with the localization data set, which need not satisfy Einstein's vacuum constraints.